WHY IS BULLYING SO DIFFICULT TO ADDRESS?

 - All bullying is supported by normal, every-day social dynamics that include:

-It is not the behaviors that are the problem, but how they are used.
+It's not the behaviors that are the problem--it's how they're used.

-- 'MIND YOUR OWN BUSINESS' Bystanders often refuse to interfere with aggressive social behaviors because they believe it is none of their business--even when it is clear someone is being abused.
-What 'right' do any of us have to intercede? (and what if the bully turns on us?)
+- 'MIND YOUR OWN BUSINESS' Bystanders often refuse to interfere with bullying because they believe it is none of their business--even when it is clear someone is being abused.
+What 'right' do any of us have to intercede?
+Worse yet, what 'getting involved' makes you the next target?

 SO?
 THIS HAS ALWAYS GONE ON.
 WHY SHOULD IT MATTER NOW?

-- Belonging is only beginning to be recognized as a fundamental human need, like food and water.
-To be cast-out is to be isolated and bereft of nurturing, supportive social bonds.
-Today, with so much focus on fostering 'independence,' the need to belong looks--well, 'needy.'
+- Belonging is beginning to be recognized as a fundamental human need, like food and water.
+To be cast-out is to be isolated: to be judged not 'good enough' and bereft of supportive social bonds.
+Today, with so much focus on fostering 'independence,' admitting a "need" to belong looks--well, 'needy.'

-- Belonging involves the ability to admit mistakes, as well as to make amends.
-Not only is school-yard culture unforgiving, cyberspace Never Forgets.
+- True Belonging involves the ability to make mistakes, and to make amends.
+Unfortunately, school-yard culture often unforgiving, and cyberspace Never Forgets.

 - Identity: More than ever, young people feel pressured to belong, to be popular, to have many friends and and establish a social identity.
 In pursuit of these goals, young people can be relentlessly cruel.
 Socialized by video-games which simply 'start over,' they have not had empathy routinely modeled to them, nor are they convinced of its social merit.

 - Narcissism: In a narcissistic culture (such as our own, with it's repeated, even obnoxious chants of 'We're Number One'), being respected and admired is extremely important.
 In fact, the opinion of others may be the only thing that matters.
 Those around us orient our behavior.
 They prioritize our actions and inform our reactions.